ahmad-alismail/LLM_based_Synthetic_Data_Generation/README.md

 | [Comprehensive Exploration of Synthetic Data Generation: A Survey](https://arxiv.org/abs/2401.02524)                                                 | 01-2024 | Provides a thorough survey of synthetic data generation, covering its history, methods, applications, and future challenges.             |

 ## 🧪 SDG Methods <a name="sdg-methods"></a>
-### 🧠 Traditional Architectures: Single LLM without External tools
+### 🧠 Traditional Architectures: Single LLM without External Tools <a name="traditional-architectures-single-llm-without-external-tools"></a>

 | **Title**                                                                                                                                                                                                                 | **Publication Date** | **Overview **                                                                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |